azu/accessor-log-proxy/README.md

 # accessor-log-proxy

-Access Proxy for a Object.
+Access Proxy for an Object.

 ## Feature